olleharstedt/olleharstedt.github.io/_posts/2022-01-27-on-composability-in-software-design.markdown

 * Composable parts are easier to unit test
 * Developing composable parts is like constructing a language[^3]
 * Code consisting of composable and interchangeable parts are easier to change, both for bug fixes and feature requests
+* Composability is domain specific, no one would expect a string library to be composable with mathematical functions
 * Writing to a class property decreases composability, prefer returning a value when possible
 * You can never have 100% composability due to cross-cutting concerns
 * There's no established code metric to measure composability